'Complacent' NATO unprepared for Russian threat - British lawmakers

 Parliament's Defence Select Committee said events in Crimea and eastern Ukraine had revealed "alarming deficiencies" in NATO's preparedness and should be a "wake-up call".

 Ukraine's neighbour and NATO-member Poland has said it wants the alliance to permanently station troops in the region as a guarantee against Russian intervention.
-But most NATO members are reluctant because of the cost and the risk of further antagonising the Kremlin.
+But most NATO members are reluctant because of the cost and the risk of further antagonising Moscow.

+Britain and NATO have been too focused on counter-insurgency warfare in Iraq and Afghanistan and radical reform is needed to be able to respond to current threats, the committee said.

-"NATO has been too complacent about the threat from Russia, and it is not well-prepared," said Rory Stewart, chairman of the committee, made up of lawmakers from the ruling Conservatives and Liberal Democrats as well as from opposition Labour.
+"NATO has been too complacent about the threat from Russia, and it is not well prepared," said Rory Stewart, chairman of the committee, made up of lawmakers from the ruling Conservatives, including Stewart, and Liberal Democrats as well as from opposition Labour.

+A spokeswoman for NATO said the alliance's Secretary-General Anders Fogh Rasmussen had made it clear that NATO needed to adapt to the changed security environment.

+"We are looking closely at how we deploy our forces for defence and deterrence," she said.
+"We are also considering reinforcement measures ...
+We are reviewing our defence plans, threat assessments, intelligence-sharing arrangements and early-warning procedures."

+The committee's report said a NATO summit in September in Wales should agree plans to position equipment in the Baltic States - Estonia, Lithuania and Latvia - as well as a continuous presence of NATO troops for training in the region and large-scale military exercises including representatives from all 28 NATO members.

+NATO should also improve its existing rapid-reaction force, the committee said, and consider establishing a standing reserve force and a headquarters focused on eastern Europe and the Baltic.

 Britain this week said it would send 1,350 military personnel and more than 350 vehicles to Poland for a NATO exercise in October, aimed at reassuring its allies in eastern Europe.

-The committee's report said a NATO summit in Wales in September should agree plans for the positioning of equipment in the Baltic States - Estonia, Lithuania and Latvia - a continuous presence of NATO troops for training in the region and large-scale military exercises including representatives from all 28 NATO member states.

-NATO should also improve its existing rapid reaction force, the committee said, as well as considering establishing a standing reserve force and a headquarters focussed on eastern Europe and the Baltic.
+British Defence Secretary Michael Fallon said more NATO countries should follow suit.

+"We are committing now to longer-term, large-scale exercises, we want other countries through NATO to participate as well.
+We are also looking at pre-positioning equipment on the eastern border and we are looking at more that can be done in terms of deterrence," Fallon told BBC Radio.

-The committee said the alliance also needed to be better prepared to deal with unconventional tactics, such as cyber-attacks, information warfare and irregular militia.
+"It is right now that NATO, as it pulls back from Afghanistan, should look to see what more it can do to deal with these very immediate threats on the borders of NATO."
+The committee said the alliance also needed to be better prepared to deal with unconventional tactics, such as cyber attacks, information warfare and irregular militia.

 Substantial Russian minorities and the influence of Russian media make Estonia and Latvia particularly vulnerable to the type of information warfare that the committee said had been used to incite disturbances in Ukraine.